dotnet/orleans/src/Documentation/Getting-Started-With-Orleans/Developing-a-Client.md

 ### What Is Grain Client?

 The term "Client" or sometimes "Grain Client" is used for application code that interacts with grains but itself is not part of a grain logic.
-Client code runs outside of the cluster of [Orleans servers called "silos"](Silos.md) where grains are hosted.
+Client code runs outside of the cluster of Orleans servers called silos where grains are hosted.
 Hence, a client acts as a connector or conduit to the cluster and to all grains of the application.

 ![](Frontend-Cluster.png)